AbhishekNair050/Vegetable-Classification/README.md

 - Increase classification accuracy with more training data, hyperparameter tuning etc.
 - Support detection and counting of more vegetable categories.
-- Deploy the GUI as a web application.
 - Optimize the object detector for faster inference.

 Please feel free to work on any of these ideas by forking and improving the project!